nkrupen/gtfs-schedule-poster-a3-map/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 **Author & Primary Maintainer:** Nikolay Krupen.
 The development work and testing was done using the data created by the City of Kotka.
-A special thanks to Paula Mussalo and Pyry Tuttavainen for helping to polish the posters' design!
+A special thanks to Paula Mussalo and Pyry Tuttavainen for helping to finish the posters' design!

 ---